 The Maronite Church is neither a Lebanese nor an Arabic Church.
 It is identified with neither.
-Our relationship to Lebanon is a spiritual one for the Maronite See is in Lebanon.
+Our relationship to Lebanon is a spiritual one, for the Maronite See is in Lebanon.
 In fact, the recent Maronite Synod rightly acknowledged the identity crisis that the Maronite Church is facing worldwide and made it one of its priorities.
 Indeed, the first document it addressed was on the “Identity of the Maronite Church.”
-This synodal document and others are published on the internet at http://www.maronitesynod.com/index-new-eng.htm.
+This synodal document and others are published on the internet (the link was removed because it is no longer valid).
 Unfortunately, after two years of the Synod’s closing, these documents are only available in Arabic; non-Arabic speakers do not have access to them.
 Official Maronite Church documents direct our churches to worship in the vernacular.
 Yet, many Maronite churches in the United States and throughout the world use Arabic as the main liturgical language.
 The official language of the Maronite Church is Syriac.
 Arabic is the language of the Maronites living in or migrated from Lebanon and the Middle East.
 However, it is not the language of the Maronites who are born outside of Lebanon and the Middle East or are converts.

 The members of the Synod who met were the Maronite Patriarch, Maronite Bishops (retired and active), rectors of Maronite seminaries, heads of Maronite religious orders (monks and nuns), laity from across the globe, experts on different Church issues, and others.
 They identified five characteristics of the identity of the Maronite Church.
 The Maronite Synod teaches us that the Maronite Church is: